TheCodeDepository/PickleRick-MazeGame/README.md

 External Dependencies
 ---
-Rather than re-invent the while I used a simple jQuery library to add swipe functionality so the game couple be played on mobile.
+Rather than re-invent the wheel I used a simple jQuery library to add swipe functionality so the game can be played on mobile.
 ```
 https://github.com/mattbryson/TouchSwipe-Jquery-Plugin
 ```